 Achieving CARF accreditation involves demonstrating conformance to the applicable CARF standards, evidenced through observable practices, verifiable results over time, and comprehensive supporting documentation.
-The survey of Brand New Start Treatment Center - Paulding, LLC and its program(s)/service(s) consisted of the following activities:
+The survey of Medicine Wheel Clinic DBA: Winder and its program(s)/service(s) consisted of the following activities:

-- Confidential interviews and direct interactions, as outlined in the previous section. - Direct observation of the organization's operations and service delivery practices. - Observation of the organization's location(s) where services are delivered. - Review of organizational documents, which may include policies; plans; written procedures; promotional materials; governing documents, such as articles of incorporation and bylaws; financial statements; and other documents necessary to determine conformance to standards. - Review of documents related to program/service design, delivery, outcomes, and improvement, such as program descriptions, records of services provided, documentation of reviews of program resources and services conducted, and program evaluations. - Review of records of current and former persons served.
+- Confidential interviews and direct interactions, as outlined in the previous section. - Direct observation of the organization's operations and service delivery practices. - Observation of the organization's location(s) where services are delivered. - Review of organizational documents, which may include policies; plans; written procedures; promotional materials; governing documents, such as articles of incorporation and bylaws; financial statements; and other documents necessary to determine conformance to standards.